survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 T> UglifyJS warnings can help you to understand how it processes the code.
 Therefore, it may be beneficial to have a peek at the full output every once in a while.

-T> There's a standalone version of the plugin packaged as [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin).
-It allows you to control the version of UglifyJS you are using.
+W> UglifyJS does not support ES6 features yet.
+If your code contains any, Uglify will fail!
+Therefore you should preprocess your code before passing it to Uglify or use some other solution. [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin) allows you to try out an experimental version of UglifyJS that provides better support for ES6.
+More alternatives are listed later in this chapter.

 ## Controlling UglifyJS through Webpack